-and warmth, and Im especially excited abut the garden.
-It’s an English cottage garden with a 30 year old rhododendron, camellias, lavender bushes and old roses whose stems are as thick as tree trunks.
-Old established trees including, birch, box ash maple, and more Im trying to identify, create shade and coolness.
+and warmth, and I’m especially excited about the garden.
+It’s an English cottage garden with a 30-year-old rhododendron, camellias, lavender bushes and old roses whose stems are as thick as tree trunks.
+Old established trees including, birch, box ash maple, and more I’m trying to identify, create shade and coolness.
 We have also inherited many established fruit trees including;

 fig, mulberry, and various citrus.
 Add to this numerous bulbs that were a delightful surprise this spring.
-My dream has always been to be as self sustainable as I can, and now we can really take this up a notch.
+My dream has always been to be as self-sustainable as I can, and now we can really take this up a notch.
 As a little girl I grew up with Greek immigrant parents who raised and grew most of their own food, I look forward to returning to my roots and sharing the journey with you.
 This opens up a new chapter in my blog which is the urban homesteading chapter!
-We have a great foundation to work withbut there is a great deal that needs to get done if we are to make as much use of our this space as we can.
+We have a great foundation to work with but there is a great deal that needs to get done if we are to make as much use of our this space as we can.

-Ill be sharing tips on growing, harvesting, and preserving food, composting, fermentation and baking.
-Eventually I’d like to add bee keeping and chooks, but am taking one step at a time, as its so easy to get overwhelmed.
-Im sure there will be mistakes, and opportunities to do better, but isnt that whats so wonderful about a garden?
+I’ll be sharing tips on growing, harvesting, and preserving food, composting, fermentation and baking.
+Eventually, I’d like to add beekeeping and chooks, but am taking one step at a time, as it’s so easy to get overwhelmed.
+Im, sure there will be mistakes, and opportunities to do better, but isn’t that what’s so wonderful about a garden?
 We need to be patient, and open, to learning and growing with each and every season.

 To begin we needed to repair the lawn, which was destroyed after rescuing our second dog, a big, black, beautiful German Shepherd dog (GSD).
 I really wanted to rescue our lovely dog, as all our animals are rescues.
 However, wanting a GSD I knew I couldn’t choose the right dog on my own, and so I enlisted the help of a rescue group.
-German Shepherd Rescue of Victoria are a charity that is devoted to finding homes for as many GSD as they can.
-The process is a unique one, you apply on line and they connect you to the right dog.
+German Shepherd Rescue of Victoria is a charity that is devoted to finding homes for as many GSD as they can.
+The process is a unique one, you apply online and they connect you to the right dog.
 I had never seen a black GSD before meeting our girl, and I was instantly in love.
 She was perfect.
 A gentle pup who loves everyone, brave, protective, intelligent, all that she needed was some obedience training.
 It only took us six weeks to jump from basics to intermediate classes.
 She loves going to school and its a highlight of her (and my) week.
 She knows the road there and the tail starts wagging and I get lots of loving looks, and once there she is on top of her class, she loves to please.
-Im very proud of my girl.
-The grass in our new house was a seed grass, and this coupled with it going into dormancy over winter meant we were left with a mud pit instead of lawn.
+I am very proud of my girl.
+The grass in our new house was a seed grass, and this coupled with it going into dormancy over winter meant we were left with a mud pit instead of a lawn.
 Such a shame as my girl loves the grass as much as we do.
-Its been a long winter as we partitioned off the site and waited for the right time to lay turf.
+Its been a long winter as we partitioned off the site and waited for the right time to lay the turf.
 Last week we laid our Sir Walter, buffalo turf (and our back yard currently looks like a construction site trying to keep the big dog out), an Australian strain which is a hardy, drought resistant and well suited to the Australian climate.
 It will use less water which is better for our environment as well as low allergenic which is as good for me as it is my girl.
 GSD e prone to skin problems.

 Here is to fruitful and prosperous new beginnings.